 Galleria Marconi

 Vivid colors, black lines – Palm Springs’ crazy popular “shoe art” – and other artistic whimsy and pop art by Marconi Calindas will brighten your day at Galleria Marconi.
 Look out!
 His works have been at Coachella!
-In ceramic, glass, print, paintings, and canvas.
+In ceramics, glass, print, paintings, and canvas.
 Even real shoes – topsiders ink on canvas (size 8 only).

 The Gary Wexler Serigraph Studio